PatchaIT/greetings/README.md

   - Added Text To Speach feature to read writer's nickname.
 - 2018/14/12 v1.2.1
   - Now TTS nick "black list filter" is case-insensitive
+- 2018/17/12 v1.2.2
+  - Now you can filter nicknames not to greet neither textually (aka: your own bots)

 PS:
-Thanks @Castorr91 for some fixes suggestion and sharing on Discord. ;)
+Thanks @Castorr91 for some fixes suggestion. ;)

 ## Getting Started